innoq/iqvoc/README.md

 ## Deeper customization

 There are many hooks providing support for your own classes and configuration.
-The core app is extendable via Rails Engines.
-The core config residing in `lib/iqvoc.rb` provides a basic overview of the possibilities.
-As an example for close vendor tailoring the core to your needs, see `EXAMPLE`.
+The core app also works as a Rails Engine.
+The config residing in `lib/iqvoc.rb` provides a basic overview of the possibilities.